-Accountabilities LAUSD Target Subgroup(s) List the subgroups.
-Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
+Accountabilities LAUSD Target Subgroup(s) Strategies/Activities Resources/Proposed Funding Sources Means of Evaluating Progress Staff Responsible Start/Completion Date As indicated on the annual School Everyings At least 00% List the subgroups.
+Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
-Include support personnel that will assist in implementing these Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
-Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
-As indicated on the annual School Experience Survey for parents (School Report Card), the majority of parents "strongly agree" or "agree" that there are opportunities for parent involvement they feel welcome at this school there is a high level of reported involvement at the school, as indicated on the annual School Experience Survey for Parents (School Report Card).
-At least 90% of parents respond "Strongly agree" or "agree" strategies/activities.
-Community schools model engages parents in their child's education and in the broader school community by providing YPI programs such as: preschools, work experience and healthcare job training, computer literacy training to receive home computer systems with broadband Internet access at no cost, adult education, including ESL and GED preparation, case managers that assist enrolled families in finding needed community referrals and onsite community services, assist families in qualifying for the Earned Income Tax Credit, provide and provide needed referrals for city and community services.
-YPI has engaged the services of a dedicated Family Advocate who will meet with families at the school, in community centers and in their homes to engage active involvement in the governance of the School.
+Include support personnel that will assist in implementing these strategies/activities.
+Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
+Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
+Indicate when the strategy will be implemented and projected date of completion.
+As indicated on the annual School Experience Survey for parents (School Report Card), the majority of parents "strongly agree" or "agree" that • there are opportunities for parent involvement • they feel welcome at this school • there is a high level of reported involvement at the school, as indicated on the annual School Experience Survey for Parents (School Report Card).
+At least 90% of parents respond "Strongly agree" or "agree" Community schools model engages parents in their child's education and in the broader school community by providing YPI programs such as: preschools, work experience and healthcare job training, computer literacy training to receive home computer systems with broadband Internet access at no cost, adult education, including ESL and GED preparation, case managers that assist enrolled families in finding needed community referrals and onsite community services, assist families in qualifying for the Earned Income Tax Credit, provide and provide needed referrals for city and community services.
+YPI has engaged the services of a dedicated Family Advocate who will meet with families at the school, in community centers and in their homes to engage active involvement in the governance of the school.
 Parents are recruited to serve on the School Leadership Council (four parents will serve yearly terms).
 They will make up the Parent Advisory Council, and will be on the school Community Outreach Council.
 San Fernando Valley Poverty Initiative, Los Angeles Community Development Department, Family Technology Project, the City of LA CDD, the California Emerging Technology Fund, and private funders that include NewEgg and IBM, the California Department of Education and partnership with LAUSD Division of Adult and Career Education, AmeriCorp volunteers funded through CaliforniaVolunteers Increased response rates - every school should be at a rate of 40% of selected parents returning surveys in 2009-10.
 Welcoming environment and opportunities to participate - every elementary school should be at 90% in 2009-10.
 Every secondary school should be at 80%.
 Parent home involvement should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
-School involvement should be at 70% for elementary schools in 2009-10.
-Parent centers - for schools that have accepted funding for parent centers, parent center awareness and participation should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
-Communication - Communication should be at 90% for secondary schools and 80% for secondary schools in 2009-10. support?
+School involvement should be at 70% for elementary schools and at 50% for secondary schools in 2009-10.
+Parent centers - for schools that have accepted funding for parent centers, parent center awareness and participation should be at 80% in 2009-10.
+Communication - Communication should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
 P & AP responsible for outreach and working with parents on an individual basis as well as through School Leadership Council, Parent Advisory Council, and Community Outreach Council After program approval (2/10), YPI will begin outreach to families which will continue year round for the life of the school, in coordination with P and AP after they are hired.